Tommyle90/full-stack-back-end-client/README.md

 * Built and test user authentication on the back-end
 * Built a table of Meals with columns of mealtype, date, and description
 * Made validations so that only the current user can see their information.
+* Test out all the CRUD actions
 * Made it so that the user can only input certain criteria in the mealtype form
+* Work on CSS HTML and Javascript on front-end to see how it looks
+* Deploy

 ## ERD (entity relationship diagram)